0740 388 9698

-Person centred counselling provides the client with the opportunity to have a deep and meaningful relationship based on genuine warmth, regard and acceptance.
-Through such a relationship the client can gradually begin to explore difficult facets of their experience which they are finding painful and challenging.
+Person centred counselling provides the client with the opportunity to have a deep and meaningful relationship based on genuine warmth, respect and acceptance.
+Through such a relationship the client can gradually begin to explore difficult facets of their experience, which they are finding painful or challenging.

 Perhaps this question is best answered by first looking at a definition of counselling.
 The following comes from the BAC (British Association of Counsellors) in 1986, now re-named the BACP (British Association of Counselling & Psychotherapy).

 "Counselling is the skilled and principled use of relationship to facilitate self-knowledge, emotional acceptance and growth and the optimal development of personal resources.
 The overall aim is to provide an opportunity to work towards living more satisfyingly and resourcefully.
 Counselling relationships will vary according to need but may be concerned with developmental issues, addressing and resolving specific problems, making decisions, coping with crisis, developing personal insights and knowledge, working through feelings of inner conflict or improving relationships with others".

 In short most people, at some point in their lives, would benefit from counselling to a lesser or greater degree and in general I have found that all clients experience counselling in an entirely different way, but it would seem that it is never in the way that they expected!.